click on photo to go back

 Doing a radio play from September 16, 1948, film star Gregory Peck worked with Kaye Brinker on the play, "Hitch-Hike Poker" part of Suspense in a nearly bare studio.
 They create scenes which can become vivid in the imaginations of the listeners.
 It was the story of a war veteran hitchhiking home for the weekend who is picked up by a friendly guy in a convertible. ...

-Dick Powell starred in the Richard Diamond, Private Detective radio series as a rather light-hearted detective who often ended the episodes singing to his girlfriend, Helen (Virginia Gregg).
-The series began airing on NBC on April 24, 1949, and continued until December 6, 1950.
+Dick Powell starred in the Richard Diamond, Private Detective (NBC, April 24.
+1949 - Dec 6.
+1950) radio series as a rather light-hearted detective who often ended the episodes singing to his girlfriend, Helen (Virginia Gregg).
 The shows were written by Blake Edwards and Kaye appeared once in the excellent episode "Clothes Make The Killer" (10/22/49) (Jay Novello, Kaye Brinker).

 In the late 40s Kaye contracted double lobar pneumonia, for which she was successfully treated with penicillin.
 At some point after 1948 Kaye stopped with acting.
 She remained influencing the Queen opus as this testimony by daughter Christopher Rebecca Lee Tate shows.
 Miss Lee said she did not enjoy reading her father's books because he drew too frequently on family friends.
 "My mother would use pet words and mannerisms that would frequently appear in his books." she said.
 "When I was a teen-ager it would wreck it for me.
 I'd be reading about this glamorous woman and then out would come one of my mother's phrases."